Sv443-Network/JokeAPI/.github/Contributing.md

 To submit it through code, you can make use of the ["submit" endpoint.](https://v2.jokeapi.dev/#submit-endpoint)

 If you instead want to edit a joke yourself, you can find them in the `jokes-xy.json` files in [`data/jokes/`](../data/jokes/)
 To submit your changes, create a pull request.
-If you do, please make sure to follow the [code contribution instructions.](#submitting-code)
+Also make sure to follow the [code contribution instructions.](#submitting-code)

 If you want a joke to be edited or deleted, please submit a new issue [here.](https://github.com/Sv443/JokeAPI/issues/new?assignees=Sv443&labels=reported+joke&template=3_report_a_joke.md&title=)
 Keep in mind, though, that I will not remove jokes based on opinions as that would defeat the API's main purpose, to provide jokes for everyone's taste.